bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 The project originally started in 2003 and was known as `FEniCS`.
 In 2020, the developers released a new version of the library which they renamed as `FEniCSx`.
 The latest stable version of legacy `FEniCS` was released on April 2019 and its barely updated.
 But many tutorials and legacy codes are perhaps written in legacy `FEniCS`.
 So you may want to install a version of it.
 I will demonstrate installing both versions on multiple different platforms here.

 Both `FEniCSx` and `FEniCS` are available on Linux, macOS, and Windows.
 You can download and install it in different ways.
-Check out the options here for `FEniCSx`: https://github.com/FEniCS/dolfinx and legacy `FEniCS`: https://fenicsproject.org/download/archive/.
+Check out the [options here for `FEniCSx`](https://github.com/FEniCS/dolfinx) and [legacy `FEniCS`](https://fenicsproject.org/download/archive/).
 For both versions, my preferred approach is to install them via Anaconda.

 ## Installation on Windows